ContentSquare/chproxy/config/README.md

 # whom credentials will be used for proxying request to CH
 to_user: <string>

-# Maximum number of concurrently running queries for user
+# Maximum number of concurrently running queries for user.
+# By default there is no limit on the number of concurrently
+# running queries.
 max_concurrent_queries: <int> | optional | default = 0

 # Maximum duration of query execution for user